mas-bandwidth/gafferongames/content/post/integration_basics.md

 So you can see that accuracy is not the only criteria when evaluating an integrator.
 There is much more to it than that!

-## Conclusion

-_(todo: write a new conclusion. basically, RK4 is overkill, don't use explicit euler. you should probably use implicit euler. if you really need more accuracy aim for a higher order method that is sympletic such as verlet integration, or some of the more modern higher order symplectic integrators. links for further study)_

-<a name="ballistic_footnote"></a> _\* It is tempting to see this closed form and think "Hey, why don't I just use this as the integrator!".
-But while it is 100% accurate under constant acceleration, it is not useful in the general case because acceleration is not usually constant.
-Consider: drag forces (function of velocity), spring forces (function of position), and forces that are a function of time.
-All of these result in non-constant acceleration._